What to Do in Ronda for a Day (Must-see Attractions + Tips)

 The tiles and Moorish architectural style are impressive, and one of my favourite parts of this palace is the scented gardens with beautiful fountains and breathtaking views of the mountains surrounding Ronda.

-10. Wander around the Old Town
+9. Wander around the Old Town

-One of the best activities to do in Ronda is wandering around The Old Town.
+One of the best activities to do in Ronda is wandering around the Old Town.
 Not only will you find historical monuments, churches and squares but beautiful pebbled streets and private flower courtyards.

 Here you’ll also find souvenir shops, bars and restaurants and a few viewpoints.

-11. Go on a wine tour
+10. Go on a wine tour

 If you love a good glass of wine, Ronda has some of the best wineries in Malaga, so you don’t want to miss the opportunity to go on a wine tour.